Can Noncitizens Qualify for Disability Benefits?

 Work credits are a necessary part of a noncitizen's application for Supplemental Security Income.
 Typically, a person can only earn four credits per year based on the amount of money they earn.
 For noncitizens, however, the credits earned by spouses and parents also count toward the 40 credit minimum.
 You need to provide proof of your immigration status when applying for benefits.
 If you served in the U.S. military, provide the SSA with discharge papers (DD Form 214).
 If you are a noncitizen, provide them with Form I-94 or I-551 from the Department of Homeland Security.
 Orders from an immigration judge withholding deportation or granting asylum are also acceptable.

-Additional Benefits
+Under SSI, you may be able to recieve a number of benefits.
 Additional benefits, such as Medicaid and Food Stamps, are available for noncitizen recipients of Supplemental Security Income.
-There is a time limit for benefits paid to noncitizens.
+However, there is a time limit for benefits paid to noncitizens.
 In most cases, the Department of Homeland Security will pay benefits for the 7-year time period from when the person was classified as a noncitizen.
 If your benefits are ending, the SSA will contact you.

 To apply for Supplemental Security Income benefits, calling the Social Security Administration for more information at 1-800-772-1213.
 A representative can speak between 7 am-7 pm on weekdays.
 You can also go to the SSA website for more information.